Monday, November 4, 2024

 Communications management is essential when the waters are turbulent.
 With the inevitability of disturbances continuing, campus leaders should clearly communicate what qualifies as violations of policy, advocate for restrained freedom of expression, and should streamline bureaucracy by forming a small crisis team ready to go into action.

 Central to the difference is Trump's accusations about border security and what he declares as a failure of the Biden/Harris administration.
-Immigration is clearly a mobilization tactic among Trump supporters and campuses need to add to their list some way of portraying and educating students about immigration over history and in the present day.
+Undocumented students know that they are particularly at risk because immigration is so clearly a mobilization tactic among Trump supporters.
+With these dynamics so obvious, campuses need to find a way of portraying and educating students about immigration over history and in the present day.
 Opposing immigration is integral to white Christian Nationalism, a view that the U.S. is a refuge for white citizens who came to America to establish a Christian nation.
 By contrast, the United Methodist Church advocates the inclusive and compassionate mandate of Christianity and denounces political violence and authoritarianism.

 Diversification in higher education is advocated by many in the general population, including 77% who believe that historically underrepresented groups should have access to study beyond high school.
 When this general sentiment is disaggregated, 91% of democrats and 62% of republicans agree.
 As conservative attacks on diversity, equity, and inclusion have spread throughout the country, the links between diversity, equity, and inclusion programs and anti-immigrant rhetoric is clear.
 Discourse around these two issues feed into accusations that higher education is hostile to conservative points of view.
 The Heritage Foundation launched a new rating system to serve conservative students and families in selecting colleges "prioritizing freedom, opportunity and civil society."
 The rankings, using a green and red light signal as indication, placed New College of Florida at the top and Harvard at the bottom.
 The red light institutions presumably "exhibit a pervasive hostility toward diverse viewpoints and lack robust core curricular requirements."
 Unveiled divisive activism such as this are likely to drive students with different political perspectives even further down their rabbit holes.